tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 The HPKE PQ/T hybrid ciphersuites for JOSE and COSE are defined in {{IANA}}.
 Note that the PQ/T Hybrid KEM in HPKE is not an authenticated KEM.
 The HPKE Base mode can only be supported with the PQ/T Hybrid KEM.

+# Key Management

+In HPKE JWE Key Encryption, when encrypting for multiple recipients, the algorithms used to encrypt the Content Encryption Key (CEK) MUST individually support post-quantum algorithms.
+This requirement applies whether using a PQC KEM or a Hybrid PQ/T KEM.
+Ensuring post-quantum security mitigates the risks posed by quantum attacks, which would compromise traditional cryptographic schemes.
+This means that if one recipient requires a post-quantum algorithm (such as a PQC KEM or a PQ/T Hybrid KEM), traditional algorithms (such as ECDH-ES) MUST NOT be used for any recipient.
+This ensures that the entire encryption system maintains resilience against quantum attacks.

 # Security Considerations

 The security considerations in [I-D.connolly-cfrg-xwing-kem] are to be taken into account.